Dankdestiny/uncrossing/README.md

 upon filling a row the squares in that row are deleted and the score goes up by 1.
 The game speeds up as the score increases.
 # Connect 4
-Same rules as connect 4
+Same rules as connect 4.
+To make a play press 1-7 and a coloured disk will appear in the corresponding column.